Skip to Content

 Plant lobelia in full sun to part shade.
 Overly damp conditions can lead to stem rot, root rot, or damping-off.

-A small but vibrant plant, Johnny jump up has a cheerful name to match its smiling flowers.
-The tricolor blossoms, in violet, white, and gold, bloom spring to summer.
+A small but vibrant plant, Johnny Jump Up has a cheerful name to match its smiling flowers.
+The tricolor blossoms, in violet, white, and gold, bloom from spring to summer.
 Though short-lived, the plants readily reseed.

 A low-growing, spreading annual, sweet alyssum makes a great filler between taller plants or stepping stones.
 It produces rounded clusters of tiny flowers, which will continue until fall if the plant is cut back in summer.